2024 United States presidential election: Abortion

 Trump speaking at the 2020 March for Life in Washington, D.C.

 Abortion access was a key topic during the campaign; it was on the ballot in up to 10 states in 2024, including the swing states of Arizona and Nevada.
+Abortion was a key issue for many voters in the 2022 elections.
+The issue continued to motivate voters in 2024 along with "the future of democracy in this country" and "high prices for gas, groceries and other goods."
+According to AP VoteCast, 25% of voters ranked abortion policy as the single most important factor in their vote, similar to the share who in 2022 said that the Supreme Court overturning Roe v.
+Wade was important to their vote.
+Of the states where abortion was on the ballot, measures seeking to expand or protect abortion access failed in Florida, South Dakota and Nebraska.

 Some pundits argued abortion rights referendums could help Harris in November.
 Democrats predominantly advocate for abortion access as a right, while Republicans generally favor significantly restricting the legality of abortion.
 Since becoming the presumptive nominee, Harris indicated her support for passing legislation which would restore the federal abortion right protections previously guaranteed by Roe.
 She argued Trump would let his anti-abortion allies implement Project 2025 proposals to restrict abortion and contraception throughout the United States.

 Trump claimed credit for overturning Roe but criticized Republicans pushing for total abortion bans.
 Trump said he would leave the issue of abortion for the states to decide but would allow red states to monitor women's pregnancies and prosecute them if they have an abortion.
 In his home state of Florida, Trump announced he would vote "No" on Amendment 4, an abortion rights referendum, preserving the six-week ban.
 The announcement came one day after he initially criticized the six-week ban for being "too short" and said he would vote to lengthen it.
 Trump repeated a false claim that Democrats support abortions after birth and "executing" babies.